 Side bite is a term used by drivers in reference to the amount of grip you have throughout a corner.
 Having a lot of side bite means that the rear of your kart has a lot of grip.
 Having less side bite is having the rear of the kart feel looser.

-6 things to look at when adjusting kart side bite are:
+6 key areas to look at for kart side bite are:

 - Track Width